serbiadev123/react_nodejs_starter_template/README.md

 - install the npm packages : **npm install** (sometimes the npm install get stuck, if it happens make sure to run it as admin, and wait couple of minutes)
 - update the npm packages if needed: **npm update**
 - run the back end server: **npm start**
+- copy the .env.example and rename it as .env.
+Use those variables to set up the local enviroment.

 Sometimes after updating the typescript files, the javascript files don't get updated.
-IIf this is your case just stop the npm start command and start it again.
+If this is your case just stop the npm start command and start it again.
 This will rebuild the javascript.

 ### Setting up the database connection:
 We are using sequalize, and it has a configuration file located at: `backend\src\sqlz\config\config.json`.
 We are using development settings for our testing purposes (not sure how to actualy select a different setting), so add your database information to that object.
 For each param explanation you can check the sequalize documentation.